NathanaelA/nativescript-platform-css/src/README.md

 - <deviceName>
 - .phone | .tablet
 - .notch - has a notch
-- .softnav - (Android Only) if softnav is showing.
+- .softnav - if softnav is showing.

 Please note these are calculated each page load.